-Sirius XM Radio Inc. (the "Company" or the "Plan Sponsor") sponsors the Sirius XM Radio 401(k) Savings Plan (the "Plan") to provide eligible employees with a method of saving for their retirement and other needs.
-The Company is a wholly-owned subsidiary of Sirius XM Holdings Inc. ("Holdings").
-The Plan is a defined contribution plan subject to applicable provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
+Sirius XM Radio Inc. (the "Plan Sponsor") sponsors the Sirius XM Radio 401(k) Savings Plan (the "Plan") to provide eligible employees (as defined in the Plan) with a method of saving for their retirement and other needs.
+Sirius XM Radio Inc. is a wholly-owned subsidiary of Sirius XM Holdings Inc. ("Holdings").
+Holdings has no operations independent of Sirius XM Radio Inc. The Plan is a defined contribution plan subject to applicable provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
 The Plan's inception date was September 1, 1998.